LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 [bear_solution]: /assets/posts/nonograms/bear_finished.png

+We shouldn't need to explore each binary choice though.
+There is plenty of overlap between solutions and it should be possible to exclude many of them.
+For example, if we can quickly establish that the first cell is always black we can exclude all possibilities where it is white.
-I tried coding other matching algorithms, but they always seemed to turn into DFS.
+I tried to write heuristics for this but my algorithms always seemed to turn into DFS.
-It is easy to write heuristics for simple cases, but the general case eluded me.
-So I looked around for more efficient matching algorithms, and came across this often cited [blog post][russ_post] by Russ Cox.
+So I looked around for more efficient matching algorithms and came across this [blog post][russ_post] by Russ Cox.
-It describes Ken Thompson's $\mathcal{O}(n^2)$ [matching algorithm][Thompson_paper] for regex[^2] using nondeterministic finite state automata (NFA).
+It describes Ken Thompson's $\mathcal{O}(n^2)$ [matching algorithm][Thompson_paper] for [regular expressions][wiki_regex] using nondeterministic finite state automata (NFA).

 [russ_post]: https://swtch.com/~rsc/regexp/regexp1.html